tpeterka/netcdf-example/README.md

 ## Running netcdf-example

 There are three options for running the example: prod-con (with no workflow system), henson (using the henson system), and wilkins (using the wilkins system).
-Currently only prod-con is implemented.
+Currently prod-con and henson are implemented.

+First time: create an output.nc file

+Because of a quirk in NetCDF, there needs to be an output file `output.nc` on disk, otherwise the program will complain.
+For the prod-con example, run file mode first.
+For the henson and wilkins examples, edit the script to set pasthru to True for the first run.
+Alternatively, there is a blank.nc file included in the top level of this repository.
+You can copy it to the install directory of and rename it to `output.nc`.

 prod-con